 After the death of Dr. Thomas McRitchie in 1932, Dr. Northwood was appointed as the Medical Officer of Health for Chatham.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Northwood listed his office location as 11 Victoria Ave., the same address as his residence.
 Dr. Northwood was especially concerned about the less fortunate.
 Dr. Northwood was a life member of the Kent Club and a 32nd degree Mason.
 He was also a Canadian Club member and he worshipped at the Holy Trinity Anglican Church.

 Dr. Northwood died in his sleep at his residence on December 10th, 1943 after suffering a heart attack.
-He was buried at Maple Leaf Cemetery in Chatham, Ontario.
 He was survived by his wife, Monica, his three brothers and four sisters.
-Mrs. Northwood died on September 15th, 1965 and she was buried next to her husband.
+Mrs. Northwood died at the Public General Hospital on September 15th, 1965.
+Dr. and Mrs. Northwood were buried at Maple Leaf Cemetery in Chatham.

 *Dr. Northwood’s sister Mary E. Northwood, worked as a public health nurse in Chatham for 15 years.

 *Dr. Thomas McRitchie also appears on the Chatham-Kent Physician Tribute website.